NVIDIA-AI-IOT/live-vlm-webui/docs/troubleshooting.md

 **Solutions:**
 - ✅ Make sure you're using **HTTPS** (not HTTP)
-- ✅ Generate SSL certificates: `./generate_cert.sh`
-- ✅ Start server with SSL: `./start_server.sh` or add `--ssl-cert cert.pem --ssl-key key.pem`
+- ✅ Verify SSL certificates were auto-generated (check server logs for "✅ Generated cert.pem and key.pem")
 - ✅ Accept the security warning in your browser (Advanced → Proceed)
 - ✅ Check browser permissions for camera access
 - ✅ Try Chrome/Edge (best WebRTC support)